 Chalmers University of Technology is involved in three Erasmus Mundus joint Master’s programmes.
 The programmes are open to students from all over the world.
 Information about how to apply and about scholarships can be found on the official web pages of the programmes, see below.

-Master’s programme in Industrial Ecology (MIND)
+Master’s programme in Circular Economy (CIRCLE)

 Master's programme in Nanoscience and Nanotechnology (EMM NANO)